-The antibiotic Levaquin has been associated with an increased risk of aortic aneurysms and peripheral neuropathy, a severe type of nerve damage.
+The antibiotic Levaquin has been associated with an increased risk of heart problems, aortic aneurysms, nerve damage, and more.
 The manufacturer is facing hundreds of lawsuits for failing to warn about side effects.

 What is Levaquin?

 Levaquin (levofloxacin) is a broad-spectrum antibiotic in the fluoroquinolone class.
 It is manufactured by Janssen Pharmaceuticals and it has been on the market in the United States since 1996.